JerryZhu99/psychology-optimizer/concepts/Attribution_Errors.md

 ### Self Serving Bias

 -	People take credit for their success.
-Their [#!/concepts/Dispositional_Factors](dispositional factors) are what caused their success.
+Their [dispositional factors](#!/concepts/Situational_&_Dispositional_Factors) are what caused their success.

 ### Modesty Bias